yiyansun/GeoAI/labs/lab02/readme.md

 Please export both parts into a **PDF or Word document** and upload to **Canvas** by the due date.

-**Note:** Late submissions will receive a 10% penalty per day unless approved in advance.
-If you encounter technical or personal issues, please reach out early.
-Flexibility is possible with communication.
+**Note:** Lab assignments must be submitted electronically to Canvas by the due date.
+Late submissions will incur a 10% penalty per day unless prior notice is given for valid reasons such as illness, academic conflicts, or personal emergencies.
+Flexibility is possible with timely communication, but make-up exams or extensions will only be granted in documented, exceptional cases.